katharina-janezic/upf-student-seminar.github.io/index.md

----
-title: UPF PhD Student Seminar
+# GPEFM PhD Student Seminar
----

-__Organizers:__ Katharina Janezic and Lukas Hoesch __Time and place:__ Thursdays, 5pm in room TBA
+__Organizers:__ Katharina Janezic and Lukas Hoesch

+__Time and place:__ Thursdays, 5pm in room TBA

 To reserve a slot, please send an email to katharina.janezic[at]upf.edu.